 What Did I Do?

-We ask ourselves:How did I set this problem in motion?
-If I do the crime, I have to serve the time.
+We ask ourselves:How did I set this problem in motion?.
 As Charlie McQ says, Fear is incorrect believing.
 Our fears started as true but overtime, we’ve distorted them.
 We’ve transferred the blame to others.
 Can you find something you did to set the fear cycle in motion for each item on your list; or are there items where you feel completely innocent and baffled?

 Now it’s time for the same process that we used in removing difficult resentments.
 While we are feeling like the victim of random fears that run in circles in our minds, we’re most often, in reality, the one that began the fear producing cycle.

 Simple Character Defects: Selfish & Self-Seeking, Fearful, Dishonest, or Inconsiderate

 We ask ourselves: Was I selfish in this instance? (because I was afraid of losing something or not getting something I wanted?)
 Was I self-seeking?
 (Was I inconsiderate of others; wanting what I wanted when I wanted it)Was I dishonest?
 (Did I take things that belonged to others?
 Did the drive to be successful cause me to be dishonest?)
 Was I afraid of something? (trying to avoid or control?)
 Was I dishonest with myself or others? (denying reality or avoiding responsibility?)
 Was I inconsiderate?

 Summary: Just as resentments create a block between us and God, fear also blocks the sunlight of the Spirit.